 - Applicant should have a minimum of ten years’ ministry experience.

 - Applicant must currently be in a position of full-time ministry.

 Applicants will need a laptop with the latest version of Microsoft Word, as well as reliable internet access.
-Prior to final acceptance, students will be required to pass an online computer proficiency exam.
+During the first term, students will be required to pass a basic computer proficiency exam.